 Life is Short

-Have you ever received news that left you wandering aimlessly, with your mind so consumed by thoughts that, despite your desire to be productive, you find yourself unable to accomplish anything?
-Today happens to be one of those days for me.
+Have you ever received news that leaves you wandering through the day in a daze, your mind so full and heavy with thoughts that, no matter how much you want to be productive, you simply cannot gather yourself to do anything?
+Today is one of those days for me.

-I read the words of the Psalmist: “As for man, his days are like grass; he flourishes like a flower of the field; for the wind passes over it, and it is gone, and its place knows it no more”.
+In the quietness of this moment, I find myself turning once again to the Good Book.
+I read the words of the Psalmist: “As for man, his days are like grass; he flourishes like a flower of the field; for the wind passes over it, and it is gone.”

 2 Comments Add yours